Vincentebuka2020/PayRoyal-project-Using-bash-Script/README.md

-### Deploying a Dynamic Sub-domain website for a Client - PayRoyal Using bash Scripting
+### How i Deployed a Dynamic Sub-domain website for a Client - PayRoyal Using bash Scripting

 ## Creation of a Virtual Machine in AWS**